Yqno/Nmapscans/README.md

 # automated-nmapscan
-a simple bashscript that makes a full nmap scan
+Scripts that makes your Nmap scans easier